 Summer is the perfect time to begin working on your college admission essays!
 But, during the summer, students usually have more questions about writing their Common App essay than answers.
 Wondering where, and how, to get started?
 Here are the answers to 7 of the most frequently asked questions students have about writing college admission essays.

-The following is an excerpt from the new Story2 Guide to the Common App: Section by section tips, how to’s, and answers to FAQs.
+The following is an excerpt from the Story2 Guide to The Common App 2021-2022 Edition: Section by section tips, how to’s, and answers to FAQs.

 Q: Where do essays fit in colleges’ decisions?

 After grades and SATs, the essays are the most important part of your application.

 Q: How do you fit everything important in 650 words?